History of the estate

 The estate is divided: Amélie-Françoise Ador, wife of Elie Alexandre Périer of Rolle, inherits the west half.

-The Genevan architect Samuel Darier is assigned to renovate the estate: to enlarge the main house and remodel its interior; to consolidate the façade by creating a terrace; to decorate with faux painting; and to create an enclosed garden, with a greenhouse and an orangery and pools with water jets.
+The Genevan architect Samuel Darier is assigned to renovate the estate: to enlarge the main house and remodel its interior; to consolidate the façade by creating a terrace; to decorate with stucco and faux-bois; and to create an enclosed garden, with a greenhouse and an orangery and pools with water jets.

 Charles Brot acquires the estate.